 The prekern architecture

-This KASLR implementation is based on an intermediary kernel, simply called the "prekern".
+This KASLR implementation is based on an intermediary kernel, called the "prekern".
 At boot time, the bootloader loads both the prekern and the real kernel in memory, and jumps into the prekern.
 The prekern then sets up several CPU structures, relocates the kernel and jumps into it.
 Finally, the kernel internalizes several structures and variables initialized by the prekern, unmaps the prekern from memory, and executes normally.

 NetBSD.org: Kernel ASLR on amd64